San Luis, Arizona: Economy

 Retail trade, agriculture and manufacturing form a large portion of the local economy.
 Another significant segment is the light industry located on both sides of the U.S./Mexico border.
 San Luis is an excellent site for labor-intensive manufacturing and assembly plants.

-San Luis is contiguous with the neighboring San Luis, Sonora.
+San Luis is contiguous with the neighboring San Luis Rio Colorado, Sonora.
 The San Luis I Land Port of Entry is the main transportation crossing between the two cities, connecting US Highway 95, Mexican Federal Highway 2, and Sonora State Highway 40.
 Together they share the San Luis cotton growing area.

 Top employers

 According to the City's 2014 Comprehensive Annual Financial Report, the top employers in San Luis are:

 Scenic attractions

 Visitor attractions within a 30-minute drive of San Luis include the old Territorial Prison, Fort Yuma and the 16th century Fort Thomas Mission.
 Laguna, Imperial and Morelos Dams and the California sand dunes are also nearby.
 Fishing, water skiing and swimming at lakes along the Colorado River attract residents of the area and tourists alike.
-Located across the border is San Luis, Sonora, Mexico, reputed to be Mexico's fastest-growing city with a population of approximately 200,000.
-This area has curio shops, night clubs and various other attractions for tourists.
+Located across the border is San Luis Río Colorado, Sonora, Mexico.